AbdulRehman-18/AbdulRehman-18/README.md

-# 💫 About Me:
+# Hello World!, I'm Abdul Rehman, a Student Developer👋🏻:
-🔭 I’m currently studying.<br>👯 I’m looking to collaborate on new software projects.<br>🤝 I’m looking for help with my coding project.<br>🌱 I’m currently learning computer science engineering.<br>💬 Ask me about coding issues.<br>⚡ Fun fact If the code is working correctly, don't modify it.
+🔭 I’m currently studying.<br> I’m looking to collaborate on new software projects.<br>🤝 I’m looking for help with my coding project.<br>🌱 I’m currently learning computer science engineering.<br>💬 Ask me about coding issues.<br>⚡ Fun fact If the code is working correctly, don't modify it.

 ## 🌐 Socials: